outpaddling/LPJS/README.md

 In major research institutions, centralizing HPC into large clusters can improve utilization of resources and reduce overall costs.
 In many organizations, however, building a large cluster and staffing a support group is simply not feasible.
+The talent pool for managing complex HPC resources is extremely limited, and many organizations simply cannot recruit the necessary staff, even if they can afford them.

-Large HPC clusters are dominated by Redhat Enterprise Linux (RHEL) and its derivatives for good reasons.
+Large HPC clusters are dominated by Redhat Enterprise Linux (RHEL) and its derivatives, for many good reasons.
 For one thing, RHEL is the only platform besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL achieves enterprise reliability and long-term binary compatibility by using older, time-tested and debugged Linux kernels, compilers, and other tools, which often make it difficult to run the latest open source software.
+Many open source developers flatly refuse to support older compilers and libraries like those used by RHEL.
-Facilitating small-scale HPC on platforms other than RHEL can eliminate this issue for open source software users.
+Facilitating small-scale HPC on platforms other than RHEL can eliminate this issue for open source software users, though RHEL and its derivatives will always be fully supported.

 The LPJS project does not aim to compete for market share on TOP500 clusters.
 In contrast, we are committed to serving the small-scale HPC